Dating of the MiDDle to Upper paleolithic

 v

-Research Laboratory for Archaeology and the History of Art, Dyson Perrins Building; University of Oxford; Oxford
+Archaeology and the History of Art, Dyson Perrins Building; University of Oxford;

-Department of Archaeology & Anthropology, University of Bristol; 43 Woodland Road; Bristol BS8 1UU; United
+& Anthropology, University of Bristol; 43 Woodland Road; Bristol BS8 1UU;

 Kingdom.
 Alistair.Pike@bristol.ac.uk.